 Re: Breast Milk Has Wonderful Healing and Anti-Inflammatory Properties

 "Hi, Louise.
-Please do not stop breastfeeding, it could end up giving you even more problems if you stopped!
+Please do not stop breastfeeding.
+It could end up giving you even more problems if you quit!

-So many doctors advise to stop breastfeeding because they do not know better - they haven't a clue about breastfeeding.
+So many doctors advise to stop breastfeeding because they do not know better - they haven't a clue about it.

-Breast milk has wonderful healing and anti-inflammatory properties, so it will help heal your wound faster.
-Abrupt weaning now will only
+Breast milk has terrific healing and anti-inflammatory properties, so it will help heal your wound faster.

 Where on the breast was the incision made?
-If it is around the nipple where the baby has to put his/her mouth, then its best to keep pumping until it heals, but if the cut is far away from the nipple you can continue to breastfeed as normal.
+If it is around the nipple where the baby has to put their mouth, then it's best to keep pumping until it heals, but if the cut is far away from the nipple, you can continue breastfeeding as normal.

 Re: The Milk Ducts Are Running Directly Into the Wound